bitsyamagu/methyl-stat/README.md

   - The index file of read names in fast5 files.
 You can generate this by using fast5index.pl
 - --fasta-index
   - Path to fai file of reference sequence
+- --out:
-- --out Bisul converted BAM file
+  -  Bisul converted BAM file